grkngrlk/Distributed.iml/README.md

 Second input.txt, in this file there will be strings to store in descripted number on conf.txt file.

-And finally after configuration you can start non-coordinators java -cp . packageName.NonCoordinatorClassName 4444
+And finally after configuration you can start non-coordinatorswith:
+"java -cp . packageName.NonCoordinatorClassName 4444"

-after that starting coordinator java -cp . packageName.CoordinatorClassName conf.txt
+after that starting coordinator with:
+"java -cp . packageName.CoordinatorClassName conf.txt"